Fullchee/learning-linux/linux.md

-## Copy all user settings onto an other computer (like Time Machine)
+## Copy all user settings onto an other computer
 Create a tarball for /home/my-username and extract it on the same path

-# TODO: Figure out how to sync prezto if you don't already have it installed

 ### Programs for Linux to Install (Linux)
 - Terminator